-Whether your job has you jet setting around the world, you only travel for vacations, or somewhere in-between, if you have diabetes, you have to prepare a bit more thoroughly than others.
-From your meter to your testing strips, there’s a lot to think about.
+Whether your job has you jet setting all around the world or you only travel for leisure, as a diabetic you have to prepare a bit more thoroughly for traveling than others.
+From your meter to your testing strips, there’s a lot to think about and pack.
 After all, you don’t want to be caught somewhere new without your supplies!

 That’s why we crafted this checklist to make traveling with diabetes safe, easy, and fun.
 (Hint: bookmark this page so you can save it for your next trip!)

 Things to Take when Flying with Diabetes

 You may be aware of the TSA regulations that any liquids on flights should not exceed 3.4 ounces, but what about regulations surrounding diabetes supplies?
 Are there any?
 Do they count as medical items?
 What else do you need to prepare?
 Let’s dig in.

 Item number 1 on the checklist?
 An appointment with your doctor to ensure you’re fit for the trip.
 Ask questions like how your planned activities may affect your diabetes, how to adjust your insulin if you’re changing time zones and if you need extra prescriptions for emergencies.
 You should also get your doctor to write you a letter stating that you have diabetes and that you need your medical supplies.
 (The letter will make flying with diabetes a much smoother process.)

 Hopefully, your doctor wrote you an extra prescription and in the best-case scenario, you won’t need to use it!
 However, just in case, our traveling with diabetes checklist includes locating pharmacies near where you’ll be staying.
 This is especially important if you’re going to foreign countries where the process of obtaining medications may differ.